panoply/liquify/web/readme.md

 ## VS Code

 Refer to the `.vscode` directory for workspace settings.
-Required extensions will be automatically reccomended.
+Required extensions will be automatically recommended.
 Launch with the pre-configured preferences.

 #### Linting Extensions